rakinishraq/prisma/README.md

   - **"Prisma" Playlist:** Save all your Wallpaper Engine favorites into a playlist named "Prisma" and the random/daily functions will add them to the random choice pool/collective library.
   - **Wallpaper folder:** Use a folder of photo/video sets of wallpapers for different monitor resolutions.
 For video files, the first frame is used for scheme generation and used with a skeleton WE project.
 For images, they're converted into full WE projects.
     - Do not add these to Prisma playlist as they are replaced and this folder's contents are part of the random choice pool already.
-  - **All-Black Theme?** This tool sets the wallpaper behind Wallpaper Engine as all-black currently.
-An alternative is in progress since this (a) causes Window's automatic accent color (details in the "Windows 10/11 Theme" integration below) to be all-black and (b) running the tool again sets the template-based schemes as all-black.
-    1. For now, use the "Start with Windows in High Priority" and "Adjust Windows color" options in Wallpaper Engine's General tab in Settings to combat the former issue.
-    2. To prevent the latter issue, use the "--save" argument and "saved" variables (further details in the [CLI Usage section](https://github.com/rakinishraq/prisma#cli-usage) below).
 - **WSL GTK/QT:** Set the WSL variable as the name of your WSL OS name if you want [wpgtk](https://github.com/deviantfero/wpgtk) compatibility (more readable terminal color scheme as well as GTK/QT and other Linux GUI app theming).
 All Pywal supported apps should update automatically, too.
 If WSL is not installed, leave it empty.
   - **Zathura:** Install and run [this script](https://github.com/GideonWolfe/Zathura-Pywal) within WSL to generate a new themed zathurarc file.
   - There's probably a similar process for many other Linux apps that sync with Linux's pywal theme files, which wpgtk generates.
 This was tested with GWSL on feh and zathura.